 To investigate Differential Item Functioning (DIF), the Mantel-Haenszel test using a purification process was conducted (Holland and Thayer 1988; Kamata and Vaughn 2004) with the R software using the difR package (Magis et al., 2013).
 When using the Mantel-Haenszel test to investigate DIF, contingency tables are constructed, and the resulting odds for the focal group answering the item correctly are compared to the odds for the reference group.
 Given n-size limitations (Scott et al. (2009)), we were able to conduct two analyses: a) White/Non-White and b) Male/Female.
 Whites and Males were the focal groups and Non-Whites and Females were the reference groups, respectively.
 The contingency table summarizes correct and incorrect responses to each item by respondents' total raw score by subgroup (Kamata and Vaughn (2004)).
-If there is no difference in performance for the two groups, the odds ratio of the focal group performance to reference group performance will equal one.
-An odds ratio greater than one means the focal group is performing better than the reference group, with the opposite being true for odds ratios less than one.
+If there is no difference in performance for the two groups, the odds ratio of the focal group performance to reference group is performing better than the reference group, with the opposite being true for odds ratios less than one.